kaishin/redalemeden.com/content/posts/2019-06-16-swift-killer-feature/index.md

 tags:
   - Swift
   - Apple
+audience: "Apple platform developers interested in Swift and its adoption in the community"
 ---

-*[Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html) --- App developers and designers woking on Apple platforms.*

 Since its release 5 years ago,
 Swift has matured a great deal as a programming language,